 What is Divi?

 Divi is arguably the best WordPress theme around.
-The most powerful feature of Divi is actually that it’s really directed towards beginners in WordPress web design.
+The most powerful feature of Divi is actually that it’s really a great mix.
+On one hand side, it’s really directed towards beginners in WordPress web design.
 This must not be missunderstood, because it’s neither really simple nor it’s limited to beginners.
+Because on the other hand, it is possible to create almost anything with Divi, but it takes some learning time and also knowledge of CSS and Js.
 In this Divi review, I do not intend to mention just about everything Divi can or can’t do; there’s just too much of this for a post.
-Instead, I’ll try to pinpoint the main features and let you check the details on the Divi website, where you can find all the details you might want to know.
+Instead, I’ll try to pinpoint the main features and let you check the details on the official Divi website, where you can find all the details you might want to know.

 The power Elegant Themes (the vendor) states the most is Divi’s power that enables even complete newbies to create a beautiful WordPress website.